 Microsoft's CTO used ChatGPT-powered Bing to learn Gen Z lingo: 'bussin' and 'rizz' among the few

 Instead of "Googling" it, Microsoft's Chief Technology Officer Kevin Scott decided to use Bing's new ChatGPT-powered AI tool to learn more about Gen Z lingos.
-He used it to learn some of the slangs his teenage daughter used like "bussin" and "rizz."`
+He used it to learn some of the slang his teenage daughter used, like "bussin" and "rizz."

-Mircrosoft's CTO shared a new creative way of using Bing's new Chat-GPT powered AI tool and shares how it provided answer quickly.
-So far, those interested to try will have to sign up for the waitlist.
+Microsoft's CTO shared a new creative way of using Bing's new Chat-GPT-powered AI tool and shared how it provided an answer quickly.
+So far, those interested in trying will have to sign up for the waitlist.

 Mehdi: "We're humbled and energized by the number of people who want to test-drive the new AI-powered Bing!"